rajdeepd/reudismam.github.io/_posts/2017-12-21-Automatically-Discovering-Common-Java-Code-Edits-in-Github-Repositories.md

 For instance, in the class [ConcurrentSkipListSet](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ConcurrentSkipListSet.html), the size method is not a constant-time operation.
 This transformation is included in the catalog of anomalies of tools such as PMD.
-Code snippet below shows an example of use of the `isEmpty` method.
+Code snippet below shows an example of the use of the `isEmpty` method.

 ```java
 public class Foo {